 So, how many of us would grasp a hot coal in our hands?
 Under normal circumstances nobody would.
 Why?
 Because even the slightest touch of a hot coal would burn, but to grasp one and hold it tight!
 What kind of madness would that be?
 This being the case, why then do we humans have a habit of torturing ourselves by clinging on to negative emotions and old and stale mind-sets?
 It’s complete madness, but as a species, this is what we do.

 We cause ourselves so much unnecessary pain through our insistence on clinging on to the past for dear life.
 When our buttons are pushed the mind (ego) pedals a tale of woe based on events from the past.
-The story evolves into negative emotions, which in turn manifest as the painful feelings felt within the body.
+The story triggers a series of negative feelings, which are in turn expressed as negative emotions.

 The next time your buttons are pushed try not to go along with the story.
 Simply be a witness to the thoughts and accept that they are there.
 Like everything that is of the ego those thoughts are transient; they are just passing through.
 If you ride with them your mind will expand on the story and you will be falling into the same old trap, which will cause you stress and pain.
 Even if you are an aggressor when your buttons are pushed, you will ultimately only be hurting yourself.